milgra/wcp/README.md

 First install ( or build ) Kinetic UI daemon.
 Check out this repository.
-Copy the res folder and wcp.sh somewhere, the best place is under ~/.config/wcp
+Copy the res folder under ~/.config/wcp
+If you use debian or void linux, copy wcp-debian.sh or wcp-void.sh under ~/.config/wcp.
+If you use something else copy wcp-templaye.sh under ~/.config/wcp and edit it to use utilities from your configuration.

 ### Usage with sway wm